2026 Agenda

 - Linking EV uptake to emissions pathways to align with national and state decarbonisation targets

-- Characterising impacts on distribution networks to prioritise least‑regrets reinforcement
+- Characterising impacts on distribution networks to prioritise least-regret reinforcement

 10:30 Morning tea